nknick99/react-chat-app/README.md

-# A simple chat apllication using reactJs
+# A simple chat application using reactJs